all-of-us/workbench-terraform-modules/TERRAFORM_QUICKSTART.md

 at best.
 Good luck differentiating them on your resume.

 ### Mis-configuring a tfstate file
-The file really shouldn't be checked into source contol, because it's not safe to have multiple developers working with it.
+The file really shouldn't be checked into source control, because it's not safe to have multiple developers working with it.
 It's too easy to getinito an inconsistent view of the world.

 However, that doesn't mean it's safe to lost track of the tfstate JSON file altogether.